MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/Loops.md

 # This is the end of the for loop.
 ```

-As you can see we loop through all of the elements in the array, shown here.
+As you can see we loop through all of the elements in the list, shown here.

 ```python
 countries = ["Netherlands", "England", "Germany", "Denmark"]